mattermost/mattermost-handbook/company/about-mattermost/business-model.md

 # Customer Journey

 Our customer journey starts developers and IT admins seeking better collaboration tools for themselves and their teams.
-The might have used Mattermost personally or in a previous role, or heard about the product through word of mouth, review sites, or discovered Mattermost through web search.
+They may have used Mattermost personally, or in a previous role, or heard about the product through word of mouth, review sites, or discovered Mattermost through web search.

 They discover, download, and install Mattermost using a [deployment guide](https://docs.mattermost.com/guides/deployment.html).
 Over time, as the number of users grows beyond a single team, typically an IT administrator will be interested in the user management and access control features in Mattermost Professional, and be interested in getting a 30-day trial version license key to [upgrade to Mattermost E0 and activate the trial key](https://docs.mattermost.com/install/enterprise-install-upgrade.html?highlight=trial%20key).